KushajveerSingh/personal-website/docs/rust/why_rust.md

 In C/C++, the relationship between data and the data it protects is entirely implicit in the structure of the program.
 And the developer has to write comments that explain which threads can touch which data structures, and what mutexes must be help while doing so.

 In Rust, `std::sync::Mutex` uses borrowing rules to ensure that threads never use a data structure without holding the mutex that protects it.
-Each mutex own the data it protects, and threads can borrow a reference to thie data only by locking the mutex.
+Each mutex own the data it protects, and threads can borrow a reference to the data only by locking the mutex.

 ```rust
 let x = std::sync::Mutex::new(1);